Missionary (film)

 Missionary is a 2013 drama thriller film by Anthony DiBlasi.
 It received its world premiere on July 25, 2013 at the Fantasia International Film Festival and stars Dawn Olivieri as a single mother caught up in one man's obsession with her.

 Plot summary

-Katherine (Dawn Olivieri) is a mother trying to raise her son Kesley (Connor Christie) the best she can, despite being recently separated from her husband Ian (Kip Pardue).
-When Mormon missionary Elder Kevin Brock (Mitch Ryan) offers to help her son practice football, both he and Katherine are drawn to one another.
+Katherine is a mother trying to raise her son Kesley the best she can, despite being recently separated from her husband Ian.
+When Mormon missionary Elder Kevin Brock offers to help her son practice football, both he and Katherine are drawn to one another.
 Despite some worries about the 10 year age difference between the two of them, Katherine and Kevin are initially happy in their blossoming relationship.
 It takes a sour turn when Katherine decides to try to work things out with her estranged husband, which doesn't sit well with Kevin.
 Already a little mentally unstable, Kevin's warped mind tries to use his religion to justify making Katherine his... forever.